leminlimez/Nugget/documentation.md

 - None

 For `AppDomain` templates, this allows the user to input a custom app bundle id for the template to restore to.
 The default value is the bundle id that you put in the `domain` field after the `AppDomain-`.

+**Note:** This will also change files that start with the same name.
 </details>

 ## Example Config